-Before visiting Helgoland, I wasn’t sure what to expect, the boat times eliminated the prospect of early morning sunrises, but as it happens, the weather was such that this wouldn’t have been an option anyway.
-In fact, the weather was probably our biggest challenge, but this didn’t detract from the array of fabulous photographic opportunities… & finally – for a wildlife photographer, trying to get a night shot in the pouring rain with a gale force wind is not easy, so the challenge is set … until the next time!
+Before visiting Helgoland, I wasn’t sure what to expect, the boat times eliminated the prospect of early sunrises, but as it happens, the weather was such that this wouldn’t have been an option anyway.
+The weather was probably our biggest challenge, but this didn’t detract from the array of fabulous photographic opportunities… & finally – for a wildlife photographer, trying to get a night shot in the pouring rain with a gale-force wind is not easy, so the challenge is set … until the next time!

 Join Jayne & Ian in 2018 to photograph the Seals of Helgoland for yourself